mhuebert/re-view/intro.md

 When a component's state atom changes, the component is re-rendered -- exactly like `setState` in React.

-React Lifecycle methods can be included in a map, before the argument list:
+React lifecycle methods can be included in a map before the argument list.

 ```clj
 (defview greeting